rishabh21212/AutomatingGradingAssistant/AI Model and Dashboard For an Automating Grading Assistant.md

--   A dashboard of accumulated data effectively presents multiple sources and a comprehensive summary of important information that can be assimilated by faculty members at a glance, queried, directed to identify traits of "good" instructors based on top performers.
+-   A dashboard of accumulated data effectively presents multiple sources and a comprehensive summary of important information that can be assimilated by faculty members at a glance, queried, directed to identify good question papers.

--   These dashboards enable organizations to measure, monitor, characterise and improve the performance of faculty members and drive continuous improvement using various recommendation methods more effectively.
+-   These dashboards enable organizations to measure, monitor, characterise and improve the performance of students while driving continuous instructional improvement.

 -   These dashboards build on the foundations of business intelligence, data integration infrastructure, data science and Generative AI and are used for monitoring, analysis, and management and decision support.

--   Developing a faculty performance evaluation, benchmarking and improvement dashboard is useful for quickly sharing with faculty members information about their performance in a way that requires minimal effort and helps them better understand the data by querying the data using language-based interfaces (chatbots) and asking for suggestions on improvement (recommendation engines) as well as identifying those traits (Factor Analysis, Causal Analysis) that can be used to identify an effective teacher.
+-   Developing a grading assistant for a student specific, rubric included open ended performance evaluation, which is useful for quickly sharing with the students the information about their performance in a way that requires minimal effort from instructors represents enormous value.

--   Observing, querying and interpreting the data presented in large tables and lengthy reports are exhausting and time-consuming for faculty members.
-In other words, a dashboard, if designed appropriately with conversational interfaces, can help faculty members quickly spot their strengths and areas of progress and identify the trends and steps necessary for improvement and recommend/suggest methods for improvement.

--   Based on the current state explorations, there are substantial gaps in the reporting and management of faculty data.

--   Therefore, it is necessary to develop a comprehensive dashboard for monitoring and evaluating the performance of instructors across various activities such as education, research, cultural fit, student affairs participation, resource management effectiveness and technology development.
+-   Generating questions and evaluating the answers presented by students to generated questions based on lengthy content is time-consuming and exhausting when required to be done at scale for faculty members.

+-   A dashboard, if designed appropriately with a conversational interface, can help instructors quickly evaluate answers that are compliant with course specific instructor provided rubric

+-   Such an application enables educators to integrate open-ended questions into their curriculum without incurring an instructor labor cost.

+-   This allows students to gain rapid, individualized, and sophisticated feedback, thereby creating a highly effective learning loop that can enhance the absorption of course materials.

+-   It guides students in refining their responses, enhancing their understanding and application of concepts in each iteration.

+-   This feedback is generated by a large language model (LLM), which circumvents the attentional errors often made by human graders, particularly when assessing a large volume of assignments.

+-   The LLM is capable of delivering intricate responses to students swiftly

 Approach Details